Ris-Bali/image-processing/README.md

 # Image-Processing
-Some Image Processing Algorithms implemented in cpp
+Some Image Processing Algorithms implemented in cpp .

+## Operations supported
+-> Conversion to grayscale

+This readme will be updated  after some cleanup of code stay tuned